Arcky97/Pokemon-Kyrac/README.md

 - The monitor in the Trainer school Computer Room is now displaying information about the different starters in the game.

 - Probably bugs fixed but don't remember XD.

+### V1.8.8F - Release April 15 2023

+- New story events added in the Trainer School.

+- Added a Dark room effect in the Hidden Room of the Trainer School's Library.

+- New FPI Overworld and Trainer Sprites added.

+- Added FPI Boss Battle OST.

+- Added FPI Boss Victory OST.

+- More bugs fixed and improvements.

 ## Credits: